ch-reck/jkbms-influxdb-grafana/README.md

      - writing the values to influxdb v2
   1. [influxdb](https://www.influxdata.com/get-influxdb/) (currently I'm using version 2.10)
      - with a bucket and access token configured
-  1. [grafana](https://grafana.com/grafana/) (currentyl I'm using version 9.4.7) with
+  1. [grafana](https://grafana.com/grafana/) (currently I'm using version 9.4.7) with
-     - a data source confgured to access the influxdb bucket
+     - a data source configured to access the influxdb bucket
      - [dashboard](grafana_jkbms_battery.json) to display the battery values

 The three example configuration files are linked in this git repository for re-use.